validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 ### Generate the proposal document

 - It will use the default provider and model configured as part of the application deployment.
-The default provider is a Hugging Face model server running in the OpenShift.
+The default provider is `Mistral-7B-Instruct` a model available on Hugging Face.
+It is a fine-tuned version of the base `Mistral-7B` model.
 The model server is deployed with this validated pattern and requires a node with GPU.

-- Enter any company name
+- Enter any company name for example Microsoft.
-- Enter the product as `RedHat OpenShift`
+- Enter the product as `RedHat OpenShift AI`
 - Click the `Generate` button, a project proposal should be generated.
 The project proposal also contains the reference of the RAG content.
 The project proposal document can be Downloaded in the form of a PDF document.

   ![Routes](/images/rag-llm-gitops/proposal.png)